zaczap/bios201/Workshop1/README.md

 We would like to take our reads (in FASTQ format) and figure out where they originated from in the human genome - this __alignment__ is accomplished using a tool called `bwa` (which stands for the Burrows-Wheeler aligner).
 We first need to __index__ the genome before it can be easily aligned to:

+	# You don't need to do this today!
+We did it for you already.
 	bwa index grch37.fa

 **NOTE:** The genome FASTA file we have given you only includes chromosome 17.